pgEdge/pgedge-helm/docs/install.md

 ## Step 3: Install the chart

+Download the latest `pgedge-helm` release package from [pgEdge Helm Releases](https://github.com/pgEdge/pgedge-helm/releases/).

-To install the Helm chart, run the `helm install` command from the directory containing the downloaded `pgedge-helm` package.
+After downloading and extracting the package, run the `helm install` command from the directory containing the extracted `pgedge-helm` chart.

 1. **Navigate to the Correct Directory**
    First, change your current directory to the location where you unzipped/downloaded the Helm chart.